sealerio/sealer.cool/src/docs/command/image/sealer_login.md

 ```
   -h, --help              help for login
   -p, --passwd string     password for login registry
-      --tls-verify        require HTTPS and verify certificates when accessing the registry.
-TLS verification cannot be used when talking to an insecure registry. (default true)
+      --skip-tls-verify   default is requiring require HTTPS and verify certificates when accessing the registry.
+TLS verification cannot be used when talking to an insecure registry.
   -u, --username string   user name for login registry
 ```